 As I mentioned, adding a shortcut to these actions can be very useful.
 In fact, shortcuts in Clip Studio Paint or any other drawing software are our best friends!
 By using a shortcut (also known as a hotkey) to flip your canvas and even go back to the original position will lower the time you spend while working.

-Now, back to the shortcuts, Clip Studio might have some hotkeys assigned to some of the rotating or flipping options.
+Clip Studio usually has some hotkeys assigned to the rotating and flipping options.
 Some of them might work, others might feel weird.

 If you like how they are, you can leave them as is.
 However, if you want to add a new shortcut or change the hotkey for one of the actions, you can just go to ‘File -> Shortcut Settings’.
 Choose the setting area as ‘Main Menu’ and now scroll until you find the ‘View’ menu.